 For restaurants and bars, even ones that are already practicing sustainability, the question remains of how to be more sustainable.
 There are several actions you can take, including:

-- Source the foods and beverages you serve locally
+- Source the foods and beverages you serve locally-including your wine sales

 - Base your menu around seasonally available foods